axelburks/openconnect-proxy/README.md

 To start the container in foreground run:

-	docker run -it --rm --privileged --env-file=.env \
+	docker run -it --rm --privileged --env-file=env \
 	  -p 8889:8889 axelburks/openconnect-proxy:latest

 The proxies are listening on ports 8889 (socks).
 Either use `--net host` or `-p <local port>:8889` to make the proxy ports available on the host.

-Without using a `.env` file set the environment variables on the command line with the docker run option `-e`:
+Without using a `env` file set the environment variables on the command line with the docker run option `-e`:

 	docker run … -e OPENCONNECT_URL=vpn.gateway.com/example \
 	-e OPENCONNECT_OPTIONS='<Openconnect Options>' \